 Initially, Aarcomm designed the Trident with a backlit LCD, but the team quickly found the inherent problem with regular LCD screens; they were difficult to use in low-light areas which is where the Trident-controlled machines were often used.
 The LEDs they rigged up to help with visibility made the device unintuitive, unwieldy, and power hungry.
 For a device that needs to work for equipment running around the clock, power is a huge concern.

 Aarcomm sought out a new display technology and quickly discovered the Azumo display module.

 Azumo’s frontlit reflective display modules offer some essential key benefits that Aarcomm needed for the Trident.

 - Minimal power draw — Azumo cut down on power draw drastically.
 With the new battery savings, the Trident has a 125-hour battery life.

 - Sunlight readability — Users didn’t have to struggle to read in bright outdoor settings and the Azumo display module light, powered by a single LED, meant it was visible in low light conditions.

 - Space savings — The thin display stack took up less space than the backlit LCD, allowing for more ruggedized parts and protection, and a slimmer profile.

 - Ease of use — The Trident is programmable, and adaptable, thanks to the dual displays that work in all lighting conditions.

 Aarcomm’s Trident Radio Remote Controls in action.

-Thanks in part to the Azumo display, the Trident is relatively simple and easy to fix.
-Aarcomm is already working to include more components in the device since the front light panel allows more interior room.
+Thanks in part to the Azumo display, the Trident is relatively simple and easy to use.
+Aarcomm is already working to include more components in the device since LCD 2.0 allows more interior room.
 With collaboration, Azumo and Aarcomm have made a durable device even stronger and more rugged.